ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 owner first submits an approval and then sends a request to the contract: "I approved transferring X to you, please do ...".

+This is a design choice to make the ERC-721 standard similar to the ERC-20 standard.
+Because ERC-721 tokens not fungible, a contract can identify it got a specific token (which was previously owned by a different account) by looking at the token's ownership.

 ```python
 # @dev This emits when an operator is enabled or disabled for an owner.
 The operator can manage